-You may have noticed that the term Customer Satisfaction is giving way to Customer Experience.
+You may have noticed the term Customer Satisfaction give way to Customer Experience.
 I believe there is more to retaining customers than changing terminology.

-To change your customers’ opinion of you, you must understand their experience and see it from their perspective.
-I believe understanding only comes from listening to the customer.
-And challenge you to the bold step of using a blended approach to measuring your customers’ experience and improving their satisfaction.
+To change your customers’ opinion of you, you must grasp their experience.
+I believe awareness only comes from listening to the customer.
+And challenge you to the bold step of using words as well as numbers to describe your customers’ experience.
+With words you can improve their satisfaction.
 In turn, improving your business performance.

 A good quantitative measure can tell you a host of things